brab0/cli-builder-api/README.md

 ## Usage
 ### Config
 Because CLI Builder API does not need that much, all the informations are kept on your `package.json` node's project.
-This is an example of a minimum `package.json` file the package requires:
+This is an example of a minimum `package.json` file a project requires:

 `package.json`
 ```json